-- 1 large boneless dry aged prime sirloin steak, approximately 2½ pounds
+- 1 large dry aged prime sirloin steak approximately 2.5 pounds each (boneless)

 - 1 teaspoon olive oil